 Like humans, dogs need to drink more when it is hot.
 Make sure that your dog ALWAYS has access to PLENTY of cool, clean drinking water.
 Add ice cubes if you like.
 Don’t forget to take lots of water with you on walks.
 We always carry a lightweight, collapsible silicone water bowl.
 If you part fill a bottle and freeze it on its side, it will keep the full bottle of water lovely and cool for ages!

-If you feed dry food, you could consider adding some wet food, which is less dehydrating.
+If you feed dry food, you could consider soaking it or adding some wet food, which is less dehydrating.

 2. Paddling Pool

 Being part poodle, a water retriever, our dogs love water.
 In our first year, we took a paddling pool with us for them to splash around and cool down.
 They seemed to view this more as an oversized drinking bowl, however…!